-- and trade legislation or regulation, including, but not limited to, revenue or allowances allocated to expand energy efficiency programs; - (v) a fully reconciling funding mechanism, pursuant to R.I.
+- (v) a fully reconciling funding mechanism, pursuant to R.I.
 Gen. Laws § 39-1-27.7, which is a funding mechanism to be relied upon after the other sources as needed to fully fund cost-effective electric and gas energy efficiency programs to ensure the legislative mandate to procure all cost effective efficiency that is lower cost than supply is met; and - (vi) other sources as may be identified by the Council, the Office of Energy Resources (OER), and the distribution company. - (2) The distribution company shall include an initial budget for the Three-Year EE Plan, covering the three-year period, that identifies the projected costs, benefits, and initial energy saving goals of the portfolio for each year.
 The budget shall identify, at the portfolio level, the projected cost of electric efficiency resources in cents/lifetime kilowatt- hours (kWh) and the cost of gas efficiency resources in cents/lifetime million British thermal units (MMBtu).
-The initial budget and initial energy saving goals may be updated, as necessary and with reason, in the distribution company's Annual Energy Efficiency Plan.

-ii.
-Performance Incentive Plan Structure

-- a The distribution company may propose an incentive structure specific to the energy efficiency and conservation strategies in the EE Three-Year Plan and consistent with these Standards. - b.
-The following aspects related to the design and setting of a shareholder incentive for Energy Efficiency and Conservation Procurement may be determined in the Three-Year EE Plan: - (1) the shared-savings percentage shareholders are eligible to earn; - (2) the costs and benefits that count toward calculating shared savings; - (3) the nature of achievement of goals (e.g., annual versus cumulative); - (4) if applicable, minimumminimum, and maximum savings thresholds in the form of percentages (e.g., 75% of the cumulative three-year goals); and - (5) if applicable, determination or definition of exogenous events that must be excluded from the final determination of the shareholder incentive. - c.
-Additional factors related to the shareholder incentive not listed in paragraph b above may be determined in the Three-Year or Annual EE Plans, if necessary.12 iii.
-Multi-year strategies a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to incentive plan.
+The initial budget and initial energy saving goals may be updated, as necessary and with reason, in the distribution company's Annual Energy Efficiency Plan. - ii.
+Performance Incentive Plan Structure - a The distribution company may propose an incentive structure specific to the energy efficiency and conservation strategies in the EE Three-Year Plan and consistent with these Standards. - b.
+The following aspects related to the design and setting of a shareholder incentive for Energy Efficiency and Conservation Procurement may be determined in the Three-Year EE Plan: - (1) the shared-savings percentage shareholders are eligible to earn; - (2) the costs and benefits that count toward calculating shared savings; - (3) the nature of achievement of goals (e.g., annual versus cumulative); - (4) if applicable, minimum and maximum savings thresholds in the form of percentages (e.g., 75% of the cumulative three-year goals); and - (5) if applicable, determination or definition of exogenous events that must be excluded from the final determination of the shareholder incentive. - c.
+Additional factors related to the shareholder incentive not listed in paragraph b above may be determined in the Three-Year or Annual EE Plans, if necessary. - iii.
+Multi-year strategies - a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years.

-12 For example, specific and firm goals and budgets may be proposed and set if necessitated by the structure if the Page | 13 iv.
-Testimony
+&lt;sup>12 For example, specific and firm goals and budgets may be proposed and set if necessitated by the structure if the incentive plan.